 The acupuncture points I select focus on the most effected acupuncture channels.
-For example, if there is pain and sensitivity on the lower abdomen or near the lower ribs, the GB channel may most effected.
+For example, the Gall Bladder channel runs from the toes, along the sides of the body, and then to the sides of the head.
+For treating chronic pelvic pain, when there is pain and sensitivity on the lower abdomen or near the lower ribs, the GB channel may most effected.
 In this case, I would uses the acupuncture point GB 34 near the knee.
 If there is pain in the pelvic floor, the LIV channel is often imbalanced.
 I may choose points such as LIV 3 or LIV 5 on the lower leg or foot.

 Acupuncture points close to the pain